Traver Creek Nature Area

 Access and Parking

-The trail entrance is located off of Traver Road.
+The main trail entrance is located off of Traver Road.
 Street parking is allowed at the park entrance but the street is a fairly narrow dirt road.
 There are no sidewalks or bike lanes.
 The park is accessible for off-road biking.
 There are no bike racks at the park.

 Public Transportation